 I was listening to The Girls Gotta Eat podcast this morning and they were talking about injectable treatments and how Ashley had just gotten her first filler treatment.
 They joked about Ashley calling injectable filler "cheek Botox."
 I laughed just because it's true that newbies to the industry don't know the difference between Botox and fillers.
 Buy hey, you have to be new at some point!
 (As I type this, a friend of mine is wanting to make an appointment for a consult and Botox (first time!) and she said she doesn't know the difference between Botox and fillers.
 WHAT THE HECK??
 We've been friends for years and I guess she just never asked!

-I have lived in this med spa bubble for about 5 years now and I totally forget there’s this whole other world (that I used to be a part of) with people who haven’t really given a thought to Botox or filler.
+I live in this med spa bubble and I totally forget there’s this whole other world (that I used to be a part of) with people who haven’t really given a thought to Botox or filler.

 So this is a blog for newbies.
 What IS the difference between Botox and filler?

-Botox is a neurotoxin that is injected into the muscle and relaxes it.
+Botox is a neurotoxin that is injected into the muscle to relax it.
 When the muscle relaxes, the overlaying skin becomes smoother, and you have less wrinkles.
 Dysport and Xeomin are two other brands of neurotoxins, made by different companies.
 They are all variations of the same neurotoxin protein.